Living in Indonesia, A Site for Expatriates

 Causes

-• Malaria is most often caused by the bite of a female Anopheles mosquito that is infected with 1 of the 4 species of the protozoan genus Plasmodium.
+Malaria is most often caused by the bite of a female Anopheles mosquito that is infected with one of the four species of the protozoan genus Plasmodium.

-This is the most malignant form of malaria.
-Infection with P falciparum is not limited to the Red Blood Cells of a particular age and, hence, represents the highest level of parasitemia (parasites in the blood stream) among the 4 Plasmodium species.
-This species also causes vascular obstruction, due to its ability to adhere to the cell walls of the blood vessels.
-It is this property that leads to most complications of P falciparum infection.
+P. falciparum is the most malignant form of malaria, as its infection is not limited to the red clood cells of a particular age and, therefore represents the highest level of parasitemia (parasites in the blood stream) among the four Plasmodium species.
+This species also causes vascular obstruction due to its ability to adhere to the cell walls of blood vessels, a property that leads to most of the complications of a P. falciparum infection.

 Deterrence/Prevention